brugalada/Sagittarius/Bibliography/NotesOnSagittarius.md

 other surveys.

 NOTE: farthest detection of the stream by that time, I think.
 Only other is Mateo 1998 but it was closer to the dwarf by some 10deg.
+But actually, M98 probably reached farther in Lambda.

 ### Layden and Sarajedini 2000: